- Becoming an Official

 - Referee and Jury Advisor Study Guide

-Requests for clinics must be submitted in writing (USPS, E-mail or Fax) to: Current Divisional AO Chair
+Requests for clinics must be submitted in writing (E-mail) to: Current Divisional AO Chair

 Clinic requests must contain complete clinic information: type of clinic, potential clinic date(s) and times, clinic location and contact information for person responsible for submitting request.
 Unless there are unusual circumstances all clinics above the CO level will be held after the Annual Fall update clinic.

 CO and Update Clinics require a scheduled minimum of two (2) hours.
 Full clinics which include testing require a minimum of six and one-half hours (6.5)